halveez/3Dscene2Dimage/README.md

 ### GreenValley Interational

-While I inteded to describe some results from GreenValley software, as it is not open source I will not upload any results, and only experimented briefly with their tools.
+While I intended to describe some results from GreenValley software, as it is not open source I will not upload any results, and only experimented briefly with their tools.

 ### Data Sources